eQosys/QINP/docs/keywords.md

 ---

 ### Inline Assembly
-Inline Assembly can marked through the `asm` and `assembly` keywords as single-line or multiline code respectively.
+Inline assembly can written through the `asm` and `assembly` keywords.
+The former is usually used to write single line assembly code, while the latter is mostly used to write longer blocks of inline assembly

 Variables can also be used in inline assembly.
 Global variables are replaced with their mangled name, local variables are replaced by their offset to the base pointer (including a +/- sign).